max2ma/FinancialModels_AmazonF1/README.md

 > blackAsian -s 90 -k 110 -r 0.2 -v 0.1 -t 20

+The outputs of both commands are the expected call and put prices.

 Argument |  Meaning and default value
 :-------- | :---
 -t       |  time period (1.0)